goingmerry-ch/squarespace-multilingual-navigation/docs/content/en/guide/index.md

 ## Pre-requisites

-Trial plan or Business plan or higher (there is no way around it because you will need javascript)
+- Trial plan or Business plan or higher (there is no way around it because you will need javascript)
+- Squarespace version 7.1

 ## Quick Start and preview

-You can follow the quick start to try out this tool in 5 minutes and see if it works for your needs.
+You can follow the [quick start](./1-quick-start.md) to try out this tool in few minutes and see if it works for your needs.
 If it does not work, I would super appreciate the feedback.
 Also happy to help you get set-up.
 See [contacts](./contact).